-In terms of spatial focus, the bio-technology vision of the bioeconomy is expected to lead to a concentration of growth in a limited number of regions globally that host a combination of large pharmaceutical firms, small biotech firms and venture capital (Cooke, 2007a, 2009).
-Also regions specialised in high-quality public research related to bio-technology may benefit in developmental terms (Birch, 2009).
-It is furthermore suggested that connections between these global bio-technology centres are very important for innovation in the bioeconomy and that certain regions in emerging and developing economies may also take advantage of the bioeconomy (Cooke, 2006; Wield, 2013).
-As a consequence of the focus on global competition in the bioeconomy, the notion of governance of innovation also constitutes a central feature in some of the research underpinning such a vision (Hogarth & Salter, 2010; Rosemann, 2014).
-Associated with the geographies of the bioeconomy, it is also pointed out how value creation in the bioeconomy comprises both a material component associated with bio-resources, but nonetheless also an immaterial component in terms of knowledge and an ability to develop new knowledge (Birch, 2012).
-Other parts of this literature revolve around issues such as the conditions for and strategies applied in building a bio-economy in various emerging economies (Chen & Gottweis, 2013; Hsieh & Lofgren, 2009; Salter, 2009; Salter, Cooper, Dickins & Cardo, 2007; Salter, Cooper & Dickins, 2006; Waldby, 2009).
+In terms of spatial focus, the bio-technology vision of the bioeconomy is expected to lead to a concentration of growth in a limited number of regions globally that host a combination of large pharmaceutical firms, small biotech firms, and venture capital [39,40].
+Also regions specialised in high-quality public research related to bio-technology may benefit in developmental terms [41].
+It is furthermore suggested that connections between these global bio-technology centres are very important for innovation in the bioeconomy and that certain regions in emerging and developing economies may also take advantage of the bioeconomy [8,42].
+As a consequence of the focus on global competition in the bioeconomy, the notion of governance of innovation also constitutes a central feature in some of the research underpinning such a vision [43,44].
+Associated with the geographies of the bioeconomy, it is also pointed out how value-creation in the bioeconomy comprises both a material component associated with bio-resources, but nonetheless also an immaterial component in terms of knowledge and an ability to develop new knowledge [45].
+Other parts of this literature revolve around issues such as the conditions for and strategies applied in building a bio-economy in various emerging economies [46-51].

-2.4.2 The bio-resource vision
+4.2.
+The Bio-Resource Vision

 In the bio-resource vision the overall aims and objectives relate to both economic growth and sustainability.
-There is an expectation that bio-innovations will provide both economic growth and environmental sustainability (Levidow et al., 2013).
-Whereas economic growth in the bio-technology vision would follow from capitalising on biotechnologies, capitalising on bioresources is expected to drive economic growth in the bio-resource vision.
-While it is often assumed that effects in terms of environmental sustainability will also be positive, the main focus is on technological development of new bio-based products, and much less on environmental protection (Duchesne & Wetzel, 2003).
-Thus, quite paradoxically, the climate change effects of the transition to a bioeconomy are rarely assessed, and the sustainability aspect receives relatively limited attention from policymakers (Ollikainen, 2014; Staffas et al., 2013).
-Notably, this weak integration of sustainability aspects in bioeconomy policies is despite the fact that academics frequently question the positive sustainability effects of the bioeconomy (Pfau, Hagens, Dankbaar & Smits, 2014).
-Ponte (2009) argues that processes and procedures associated with standard setting in the bioeconomy become more important than outcomes in terms of sustainable development.
-The bioeconomy discourse may in fact lead to a decreasing emphasis on issues such as deforestation and loss of biological diversity (Pülzl et al., 2014).
+There is an expectation that bio-innovations will provide both economic growth and environmental sustainability [10].
+Whereas economic growth in the bio-technology vision would follow from capitalising on biotechnologies, capitalising on bio-resources is expected to drive economic growth in the bio-resource vision.
+While it is often assumed that effects in terms of environmental sustainability will also be positive, the main focus is on technological development of new bio-based products, and much less on environmental protection [52].
+Thus, quite paradoxically, the climate change effects of the transition to a bioeconomy are rarely assessed, and the sustainability aspect receives relatively limited attention from policymakers [5,27].
+Notably, this weak integration of sustainability aspects in bioeconomy policies is despite the fact that academics frequently question the positive sustainability effects of the bioeconomy [53].
+Ponte [54] argues that processes and procedures associated with standard setting in the bioeconomy become more important than outcomes in terms of sustainable development.
+The bioeconomy discourse may in fact lead to a decreasing emphasis on issues such as deforestation and loss of biological diversity [6].

 In terms of value creation, the bio-resource vision highlights the processing and conversion of bio-resources into new products.
 Related to the use and availability of bio-resources, waste management also takes up a more prominent position in the bio-resource vision.
-Minimising organic waste production along the value chain is a central concern, and waste production, which cannot be avoided, is an important input to renewable energy production (European Commission, 2012).
-The concept of cascading use of biomass is central in this regard since it highlights the efforts to maximise the efficiency of biomass use (Keegan, Kretschmer, Elbersen & Panoutsou, 2013).
-Finally, it is also argued that processing of waste that allows recycling by converting it to fertilisers is central to allow large-scale biofuel production (Mathews, 2009).
+Minimising organic waste production along the value chain is a central concern, and waste production, which cannot be avoided, is an important input to renewable energy production [55].
+The concept of cascading use of biomass is central in this regard since it highlights the efforts to maximise the efficiency of biomass use [56].
+Finally, it is also argued that processing of waste that allows recycling by converting it to fertilisers is central to allow large-scale biofuel production [57].